 Any tuition award you receive will reduce the cost of your educational expenses and may reduce the amount of other financial aid or loans for which you are eligible.
 You will need to contact Bronco Express to discuss any impact receiving this award would have on your financial aid.

 Obligation to State of Michigan

 Each KCP fellow agrees to obtain a doctoral degree within eight years from first enrollment in the program at WMU.
 The fellow will repay his/her KCP Fellowship liability to the State of Michigan in the form of teaching or administrative position (with special approval) at a postsecondary institution for the equivalent of three full-time years.
 A candidate must be willing to begin a part or full-time faculty teaching or administrative career in a public or private, two or four-year postsecondary institution within (1) year after obtaining the doctoral degree.
 Failure to comply with these requirements transforms the award into a loan obligation subject to repayment to the State of Michigan.
 Review the State of Michigan Awardee Obligations.

 In order to apply for this fellowship an applicant must be academically or economically disadvantaged as defined by the State of Michigan.
 Please review the KCP Eligibility Statement and if you qualify, you must return a copy of this required form with supporting documentation.

-The following five items must be completed and submitted to the Graduate College.
+The following five items must be completed and submitted as part of your application.
 An interview with the WMU KCP Selection Committee will be set-up after all five items are received.